Armed Overwatch: AFSOC Armed Overwatch program

-A draft of the 2021 NDAA approved by the Senate Armed Services Committee describes the Armed Overwatch project as a "poorly performing" program and prohibits the purchase of any aircraft as a part of the effort, while simultaneously blocking SOCOM from retiring the U-28A Draco or any other manned ISR aircraft.
+A draft of the 2021 NDAA approved by the Senate Armed Services Committee describes the Armed Overwatch project as a "poorly performing" program and prohibits the purchase of any aircraft as a part of the effort, while simultaneously blocking SOCOM from retiring the U-28A Draco or any other crewed ISR aircraft.
 Similarly, the House Armed Services Committee proposed cutting funding for the effort by $80,000,000.
 The House Committee on Appropriations, in its FY 2021 appropriations bill, proposed allocating an unspecified amount of funding for "a new start for SOCOM's Armed Overwatch Program."

 In February 2021, AFSOC commander Lt.
 Gen. James Slife announced that, despite delays due to COVID and an increased amount of scrutiny from Congress, AFSOC would proceed with a flying demonstration of Armed Overwatch competitors in the summer of 2021.
 He indicated he was "cautiously optimistic" that AFSOC would collect the data they needed from the experiment, and be able to provide Congressional committees with information they needed to secure funding for procurement as early as FY 2022.

 The Armed Overwatch program is the seventh effort by the US military to evaluate or purchase commercial, off-the-shelf turboprop aircraft for reconnaissance and attack duties over the past fourteen years: it follows the US Navy's Imminent Fury combat test (2008), the US Air Force's Light Attack/Armed Reconnaissance program (LAAR, 2009–2012), the Air National Guard's unnamed light attack experiments (2010), the US Navy's Combat Dragon II combat test (2015), US SOCOM's Light Attack Support for Special Operations program (LASSO, 2017), and the US Air Force's Light Attack Experiment (OA-X, 2017–2020).